El Salvador's world-first adoption of bitcoin hits snags | Business

 Google and Apple did not immediately respond to requests for comment.
 BITCOIN BEACH

 Polls indicate Salvadorans are wary of the volatility of the cryptocurrency, which can shed hundreds of dollars in value in a day.
 Ahead of the launch, El Salvador bought 400 bitcoins worth around $20 million, Bukele said, helping drive the price of the currency above $52,000 for the first time since May.
-Hours later, however, it had weakened about 4% to $50,516.
+Hours later, however, bitcoin had weakened and last traded down 8.84% at $47,327.32.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)